11 Important Things to Know About 1031 Exchanges in Florida

 - Draft the documents necessary for your 1031 exchange

-- Hold and safeguard your 1031 sales proceeds between the sale of your relinquished property and the purchase of your replacement property.
+- Hold and safeguard your 1031 sales proceeds between selling your relinquished property and purchasing your replacement property.

-- Work closely with you to ensure that the necessary paperwork is completed properly and that all of the statutory deadlines are met.
+- Work closely with you to ensure that the necessary paperwork is completed properly and that all statutory deadlines are met.

-- Guide you through the 1031 exchange process and ensure that all of the requirements for a valid 1031 exchange are fulfilled, which will then allow you to defer your taxes.
+- Guide you through the 1031 exchange process and ensure that all of the requirements for a valid 1031 exchange are fulfilled, allowing you to defer your taxes.

 8. Who Can Act as Your Qualified Intermediary

-The IRC does not actually say who can act as a QI for a 1031 exchange, but it does tell you who cannot.
+The IRC does not say who can act as a QI for a 1031 exchange but tells you who cannot.
 Examples of parties who cannot act as your QI include:

 - Your attorney